Lene Westgaard-Halle: Local politics

-She has been a member of several Executive Boards, amongst them, the Executive Boards of Buskerud Hospital, and the Executive Board of the University of Oslo.
+She has been a member of several Executive Boards, amongst them, the Executive Boards of Buskerud Hospital, and the executive board of the University of Oslo.

 Parliament

-She is a member of the Norwegian Parliament since 2017, representing Vestfold.
-She also represented Buskerud as deputy member from 2005 to 2009.
+She is a member of the Storting, the Norwegian parliament, since 2017, representing Vestfold.
+She also represented Buskerud as a deputy member from 2005 to 2009.

-She has been promoting green technologies and policies, and «the green shift» in Norway.
+In April 2024, she announced that she wouldn't seek re-election at the 2025 election.

 On 9 April 2021, marking 81 years since the German occupation of Norway, Westgaard-Halle supported minister of culture Abid Raja's criticism of Carl Bildt's claiming the Swedish defence forces were stronger than those of Norway and Denmark.
 She stated Sweden looked away and let "Hitler invade Norway", further stating that she hopes that "this is not the way Sweden remembers the most horrible day in Norwegian history".
 She was supported by Progress Party member of parliament Erlend Wiborg, who said that "I think Margaret Thatcher summarised your participation in the war pretty well".

 In January 2022, she expressed criticism against the state broadcaster NRK after they listed fewer positions previously held by Vice Governor of the Norwegian Central Bank Ida Wolden Bache compared to NATO Secretary-General Jens Stoltenberg.
-She stated: “I think it would be journalistically correct to include what they have both done, not just one”.
-She went on to add: “But at least it looks strange all the time Wolden Bache has far more on her CV than what they choose to include”.